 Even though our megapack of custom views for Football Manager 2023 includes a number of squad views, some will find our detailed squad view valuable.

 The ‘Squad View Detailed’ are created to provide you with as much valuable information about the player, both to get to know the player quicker, but also to be used throughout the season as a summary of how the player performs and develops.

-Basic information about each players age, nationality, best position, preferred foot, value and wage, current ability star rating in additional to potential star rating are included alongside information about his morale, condition and match fitness.
-You will also get basic stats such as amount of appearances, average rating, goals and assists, distance covered as well as tactical familiarity, home grown status, match load and training workload.
+Basic information about each player’s age, nationality, best position, preferred foot, value and wage, current ability star rating in addition to potential star rating are included alongside information about his morale, condition and match fitness.
+You will also get basic stats such as the number of appearances, average rating, goals and assists, distance covered as well as tactical familiarity, homegrown status, match load and training workload.

 Additional information such as who makes the most dribbles per game, the most key passes, interceptions and key headers can also be viewed.

-You can even discovered rather quickly who makes the most mistakes in order to avoid selecting a player that may cost you points for an important match.
+You can even discover rather quickly who makes the most mistakes in order to avoid selecting a player that may cost you points for an important match.

 Player Skills Assessment – Squad View Detailed

 An additional detailed squad view has also been compiled.
 The player skills assessment provides a one-in-all screen to check the best and worst attributes of every player in the squad together with a quick overview of his strongest and weakest area of the game, best role and style of play.